A violation of global symmetries from replica wormholes and the fate of black hole remnants: Introduction

 This improvement of the holographic dictionary provides a new perspective on the problem of factorization.
 If we want to restore the factorization in the bulk with modifications of the Lagrangian of the theory or by finding some UV completion, this requires an explicit breaking of all bulk global symmetries in order to be consistent with the wormhole calculation.

 The remainder of this paper is organized as follows.
 In section \ref{sec:review-past}, we review several known arguments that suggest the absence of global symmetries in quantum gravity.
-In section \ref{sec:replica-wormhole-and-global-symm}, we present the general setup for our calculation and compute the scattering amplitude between states of different charges in several toy models of gravity.
+In section \ref{sec:replica-wormhole-and-global-symm}, we present the general setup for our calculation and compute the nonzero scattering amplitude between states of different charges in several toy models of gravity.
 Furthermore, we emphasize the difference between global and gauge symmetries in the gravitational path integral, explaining why the latter does not exhibit a violation of charge conservation, while the former does.
 We also discuss how global and gauge symmetries can arise in holographic theories with ensemble-averaged dual boundary theories.
-In section \ref{sec:state-reconst}, we show that any states in the black hole interior can be reconstructed by an $e^{S_{\text{BH}}}$ number of states.
+In section \ref{sec:state-reconst}, we show that replica wormhole predicts that any $e^{S_{\text{BH}}}$ number of semi-classical states in the black hole interior span the complete Hilbert space of black hole.
+In particular, this means that the semi-classical states behind the black hole horizon are over-complete and any other excitation in the black hole interior can be reconstructed from these $e^{S_{\text{BH}}}$ states.
 In Jackiw-Teitelboim (JT) gravity \cite{Teitelboim:1983ux,Jackiw:1984je}, we do an exact planar resummation to find the reconstruction map, and explicitly find the complete basis of states.
 In section \ref{sec:BH-remn} we relate our findings to the problem of remnants and we speculate about their ultimate fate.
 Finally, in section \ref{sec:conclusion} we summarize the main points of our paper and discuss their relation to past arguments against global symmetries in quantum gravity. \\

-\textbf{Note added:} During the development of this paper, \cite{Chen:2020ojn} appeared, and also discussed the violation of global symmetries in quantum gravity from a different perspective, also using replica wormholes.
+\textbf{Note added:} During the development of this paper, \cite{Chen:2020ojn} appeared which, using a different perspective, also discussed the violation of global symmetries in quantum gravity using replica wormholes.